 What to Listen to on Bulgarian Radio

-Bulgarian Radio - lots of information on this page, with a comprehensive list of Bulgarian stations now broadcasting and also a look at the history from XX century to modern day
+Bulgarian Radio – lots of information on this page, with a comprehensive list of Bulgarian stations now broadcasting and also a look at the history from XX century to modern-day

-Radio broadcasting is the electronic transmission of radio signals with the intention to reach public.
+Radio broadcasting is the electronic transmission of radio signals with the intention to reach the public.
 It is opposed to private signals that are directed to specific receivers.
 According to the Encyclopedia Britannica, broadcasting may be described as the systematic dissemination of entertainment, information, educational programming, and other features for simultaneous reception by a scattered audience with appropriate receiving apparatus.

 Exactly according to that definition, Bulgarians have been broadcasting radio programs since the early years of the twentieth century.
 However, that well-known encyclopedia has not mentioned the two most distinctive features of Radio in Bulgaria: censorship and monopoly.

-In order to understand the principles ruling the dynamics of radio and other forms of mass media transformations after totalitarism in Bulgaria, it is necessary to know that the political parties represented in parliament are the only decision-making authority as far as the functioning of the countries television and radio institutions and licensing of private broadcasters, in spite of the efforts of private sectors.
+In order to understand the principles ruling the dynamics of radio and other forms of mass media transformations after totalitarianism in Bulgaria, it is necessary to know that the political parties represented in parliament are the only decision-making authority as far as the functioning of the countries television and radio institutions and licensing of private broadcasters, in spite of the efforts of private sectors.

-In 1990, however, after the fall of the regime, a Parliamentary commission formed in order to regulate and create legislation regarding public media and set Bulgaria's policy for radio and mass communication in general.
+In 1990, however, after the fall of the regime, a Parliamentary commission formed in order to regulate and create legislation regarding public media and set Bulgaria’s policy for radio and mass communication in general.
 Although some temporary measures were taken in those days, the new legislation just came into effect in 1991, stating the political differences in the degree of autonomy of radio and television from that year and on.
-However, due to the continuous political disputes, controversy and debate, the credibility of radio was extremely low.
+However, due to the continuous political disputes, controversy and debate, the credibility of radio were extremely low.

 Some years after, in 1995, the Parliament adopted The Concession Act, which provided the concessions for the radio-frequency spectrum, and national postal and telecommunication networks, among other vital issues.
-Any way, both state television and state radio stations are still under a hidden monopoly, although the municipalities have created some 3,000 new local radio stations since 1990.
+Anyway, both state television and state radio stations are still under a hidden monopoly, although the municipalities have created some 3,000 new local radio stations since 1990.

-Some radio stations, such as the BBC, Voice of America, Radio Free Europe, Deutsche Welle, and Radio France International, formerly broadcast on short wave only, but those western radio stations can now be broadcast on the medium wave.
+Some radio stations, such as the BBC, Voice of America, Radio Free Europe, Deutsche Welle, and Radio France International, formerly broadcast on a short wave only, but those western radio stations can now be broadcast on the medium wave.

 At present day, broadcasting radio programs in Bulgaria are the responsibility of the Committee for Television and Radio.
 Radio stations within Bulgaria now offer national and regional programming in several languages for both Bulgaria and neighboring countries.
 Following the late 1980s, censorship of mass media came to an end.
 They are still closely monitored, however.
 Key players are highly competitive and closely monitor the competition for even minor infarctions.